Horocchi/OpeNGEKI/README.md

 - **Simple** - same features as Real, but a simpler geometric construction with a smaller footprint
 - **Basic** - no card slots, option IC reader and headphone jack, likely what most users will look for

-All versions share the same arcade-accurate control panel, and the same spacing/art is used on each
+All variants share the same arcade-accurate control panel, and the same spacing/art is used on each

 ## Components